ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 Then I remembered, in the furthest reaches of my mind, that India has twice the population of the European continent yet was under various European colonist rule for four centuries.

 I'm not sure I would have reacted any differently.

+...

+I think the hardest thing about being someone who's engaged with so much therapy, and largely at their own will, is that it's caused me to grow past many people.

+Maintaining those relationships, particularly with my family, has always been difficult.

+My best interpretation is that these people wish for me to not be "past them," and would rather have me closer again.

+However, the therapy caused me to grow in a way that recognized I wanted to be past them, and that leaves them with a tough choice:

+_If the therapy made them better, and as a result it made them want to see things my way less, then is the therapy actually bad?_

+It's a matter of perspective.
+Like I said, personally, it hurts the most with my family.

+I think in 2022, I got caught up in another love affair, and bigger than just one my family could define.

+It's hard to move on from some things, but yeah, I think the country could certainly do that, with a number of things, emotionally.

+I just didn't think it needed to start with me and my family, personally, but, as the kids say "FML".
 # Pt 1.5 -- A flash to the future

 ### Mid afternoon near the end of the workday in a conference call with around 8 people on Friday, May 20 2022